MicrosoftDocs/msteams-docs/msteams-platform/get-started/get-started-overview.md

 title: Get started - Overview
-description: In this module, learn how to build your first Microsoft Teams app based on language and developement environment, understand app capabilities, SDKs. ms.localizationpriority: high ms.topic: reference
+description: In this module, learn how to build your first Microsoft Teams app based on language and developement environment, understand app capabilities, SDKs. ms.localizationpriority: high ms.date: 06/07/2023 ms.topic: reference
 ---

 # Get started

-Let's get started with building apps for Microsoft Teams and beyond!
+Get started with building apps for Microsoft Teams and beyond!

 Use GitHub Codespaces or walk through the step-by-step guide to build a basic, real-world Teams app.
-The Get started module introduces you to common tools, fundamental concepts, and more advanced functionalities.
+This module introduces you to common tools, fundamental concepts, and more advanced functionalities.

 Here's an idea of what you'll learn: